tsipkens/atems/README.md

 2. The **Otsu** classifier, with the same prompts following segmentation.

-3. Use the GUI-based slider method (the `seg_slider` function described below) to produce a largely-manual segmentation.
+3. Use the GUI-based slider method (the `agg.seg_slider(...)` function described below) to produce a largely-manual segmentation.

 This is repeated until the user has classified all of the images that were passed to the function.